 Workflow Management Systems: Deelman et al. [6] have done considerable work on planning, mapping and data-reuse in the area of workflow scheduling.
-They propose Pegasus [7], which is a framework that maps complex scientific workflows onto distributed resources such as the Grid.
+They propose Pegasus [6], which is a framework that maps complex scientific workflows onto distributed resources such as the Grid.
 DAGMan, together with Pegasus, schedules tasks to Condor system.
-With the integration of Chimera [10] and Pegasus based [6] mapping, it can execute complex workflows based on pre-planning.
-The Taverna project [13] has developed a tool for the composition and enactment of bioinformatics workflows for the life science community.
-This tool provides a graphical user interface for the composition of workflows.
-Other well-known projects on workflow systems include GridFlow [4], Unicore [17], ICENI [11], GridAnt [2] and Triana [19].
+With the integration of Chimera [9] and Pegasus based mapping, it can execute complex workflows based on pre-planning.
+The Taverna project [12] has developed a tool for the composition and enactment of bioinformatics workflows for the life science community.
+It provides GUI for the composition of workflows.
+Other well-known projects on workflow systems include GridFlow [4], ICENI [10], GridAnt [2] and Triana [16].

 3 Scientific Workflow Applications: A Scenario and Requirements fMRI and IR: fMRI attempts to determine which parts of the brain are active in response to some given stimulus.
-For instance, a person (referred as subject), in the Magnetic Resonance (MR) scanner, would be asked to perform some task, e.g., finger-tap at regular intervals.
+For instance, a person (referred as subject), in the Magnetic Resonance (MR) scanner, would be asked to perform a task, e.g., finger-tap at regular intervals.
 As the subject performs the task, researchers effectively take 3-D MR images of his brain.
 The goal is to identify those parts of the brain responsible for processing the information the stimulus provides.

-We describe the Image Registration (IR) procedure for fMRI as a Scientific Workflow Application.
-We construct the IR workflow and describe each of its tasks, and then tabulate the requirements of executing each task in the workflow.
+We describe the IR process for fMRI studies as a workflow application.
+We construct the IR workflow and describe each of its tasks, and tabulate the execution requirements of each task in the workflow.